vincenthuang0908/Stock-Tracker/README.md

 **3. Run the Project**

 Launch the project using Live Server or your preferred web server.
-You can now track real-time stock data!
+You can now track stock prices in real-time!
 Enjoy!